 SUBPARTITION p0sp6 VALUES LESS THAN (3000)

-Reorganize partitions in a table group
+);Target all tables in a table group by table name:

-REORGANIZE SUBPARTITION p0sp1,p0sp2 INTO
+REORGANIZE SUBPARTITION p0sp1, p0sp2 INTO

 (